 You should look after your weapon.
 You don’t want it blowing up in your face.

 He blew down the barrel… and again.
 Whatever it was that was down there the old man couldn’t shift it.

 Hey kid hand me one of twister things.
 Yeah right there.

 Tommy just looked at where the old man was pointing.
 A bar tidy full of napkins, straws and plastic cocktail stirrers.

 That thing!
-Give me it.
+Give me it, the old man growled.